 The 7.5-hour day includes 30-minutes for lunch.
-Pre-service teachers can follow the same tea breaks as the staff, e.g., in birth-5 a 10-15-minute tea break, in school pre-service teachers follow the recess and lunch breaks along with the rest of the school.
+Pre-service teachers can follow the same tea breaks as the staff, e.g., in birth-5 a 10-15-minute tea break.

 Dress code

 Pre-service teachers should follow the dress code provided by their professional experience site, acknowledging appropriate clothing for working with young children.
 Modest, sun-safe clothing which covers shoulders, with either pants or shorts/skirt that are below, or just above the knee, is appropriate.
 All pre-service teachers are expected to have a sun-safe hat for outdoor play, and safe, secure, covered footwear that meets work health and safety requirements.
 Minimal jewellery, make-up and perfume/cologne should be used, and fingernails must be neat and tidy.
 This approach is encouraged to ensure educators do not pose a hygiene or health risk to children, other staff or themselves whilst working at the site.